 So, for new mums to be able to deal with the emotional rollercoaster, which is something we can’t predict or precisely prepare for, there are things that can be done, especially while still pregnant, that will allow them the space, mind and energy to deal with the unpredictable and unpreparable part of postpartum.

-I’ll be talking about them in the workshop “Preparing for Postpartum: The 4th trimester”, on the 2nd of November, from 1pm to 3pm, at Newlands Community Centre, in Wellington/NZ.
+I’ll be talking about them in the online workshop “Preparing for Postpartum: The 4th trimester”, on the 7th of April, from 6pm to 8pm.
 Lots of useful information and practical tips that will give you the confidence you need that you’re paving a good road for a smooth and positive postpartum experience.
 Worth every cent and every minute of your time!

 Click here for more info!